justinlarson/web-app-hacking-workshop-solutions/SQLiSolutions.md

 ### Make Jsmith rich
+* This challenge chains a SQLi with an Idor vulnerability to transfer money from one persons account into jsmith's account
 * On the http://demo.testfire.net/bank/transaction.aspx page use the SQLi in the before date `1 or 1 = 1;--`
 to view all transactions.
 * Transactions going from account 20 and 21 seem to be automated.